Evintjh/underwaterSLAM/README.md

 - build your workspace with catkin build NOT catkin_make

 # Sample data
-We provide a rosbag data file to test and run the SLAM system.
+A rosbag data file is provided to test and run the SLAM system.
 Available here: https://drive.google.com/file/d/1nmiFfyk8mVssLqgac7BOe4_RPBP6Wnc9/view?usp=sharing

 # Running "Online"
 This will launch the SLAM system, then we will playback the data as if it is happening now.